sfc-gh-dwilczak/tutorials/docs/snowflake/native/containers/intro.md

     docker tag website sfsenorthamerica-demo-dwilczak.registry.snowflakecomputing.com/provider_db/provider_schema/docker/website
     ```

-Next docker login to our snowflake image repo and upload the image.
+Next docker login to our snowflake image repo using only the part of the url prior to the first forward slash.
 We will use the user with accountadmin access.
 === ":octicons-image-16: Code"

     ```bash linenums="1"